Artlands/sumMatrix/README.md

 # sumMatrix
-This is a course project.
+This is a parallel programming project.
-It generates a large scale matrix (10,000 * 10,000 of random integer numbers) and divides the matrix into several parts, then it distributes these parts to different nodes.
-Each node does the sum calculation and returns the result to the master node.
-MPI is used.
+The master node generates a large scale matrix (10,000 * 10,000 of random integer numbers), divides the matrix into several parts and distributes these parts to different nodes.
+Each node computes the sum of each partition and returns the result to the master node.